pulumi/templates/README.md

 ## Adding a new template

  1. Create a new directory under `templates/`, e.g. `templates/my-template-javascript`.
 By convention, hyphens are used to separate words and the language is included as a suffix.

- 2. Add any text files for the template in the new directory.
+ 2. Add template files in the new directory.

 Travis publishes a tarball of each template directory under `templates/` in `master` to S3.